pemtshewang/greensage_connect/README.md

 - **Remote Control:** Control IoT devices remotely via the application.

 ## Lead Developer
 - **Pem Tshewang:** As the lead developer, Pem has been instrumental in architecting and developing Greensage Connect.
-Their expertise in IoT technologies and software development has been vital in creating a robust and user-friendly application.
+This has been his single crafted work and any contributions are welcomed to the repository

 ## Getting Started
 To get started with Greensage Connect, follow these steps: